 to see some photos from the 'Quiffs, Riffs And Tiffs' exhibition at Salford Museum.

 Never thought we'd end up in a museum !!!
-The Exhibition is on until October 2009, we also feature in 'THE SALFORD MUSIC MAP.'
+The Exhibition was in October 2009, we also featured in 'THE SALFORD MUSIC MAP.'

 for reviews of our gigs since 2001 !!